jaffamonkey/jobtest2-cucumber-java-webdriver-superagent/README.md

 > The api tests are not as "daisy-chained" as I wanted.

-> For the UI tests, the Gherkin are too granular, mainly down to Java skill level (JavaScript and Python are the languages I have more recent experience with)
+> For the UI tests, the Gherkin are too granular, mainly down to I am not as speedy in Java, as with JavaScript or Python (more recent experience)

 ### API tests